A typical powder flow analysis test

 Depending upon the programmed rotation of the blade in terms of path angle, blade direction and tip speed the powder column can be displaced in a number of different ways to suit the process and properties to be measured.

-A Lifting/Aerating action allows the powder column to be conditioned, thereby giving independence from sample loading variations.
+Lifting/Aerating – this action allows the powder column to be conditioned, thereby giving independence from sample loading variations.
 It can also effectively measure particle cohesion and flow behaviour after compaction has been employed.

-The use of a Compaction/Compressing method allows the measure of flow properties with changing compaction force and flow speed and provides an investigation of caking potential.
+Compaction/Compressing – this method allows the measure of flow properties with changing compaction force and flow speed and provides an investigation of caking potential.

 Slicing/Shearing through a powder column allows movement through the sample with minimum disturbance when required by moving at the same helical path angle as the blade profile.
 This may be desirable when required to move downwards through the column with minimum disturbance and therefore effect on the sample in order to measure a characteristic on the upward cycle of the test or when looking to 'cut' through a column in order to measure the strength of a cake that has been formed after compaction/consolidation to a specified stress in order to imitate storage conditions.